 Every company needs to follow up and nurture leads as part of its sales process.
 Warm leads are nothing more than individuals who have expressed an interest in your company in the past or people with whom you wish to establish a relationship.
 It could be something as simple as a person filling up an online form and asking for more information on a certain product, or making connections with the staff of a particular organisation.
 When these people get a visit or a call, it classifies as a warm lead.

 Whereas cold leads are taken by surprise and often turn negative, warm leads are formed out of a pre-existing relationship or expression of interest.
-This makes it a lot easier to approach a potential sale, and places warm leads on top of cold leads in the sales cycle.
+That’s the difference between cold and warm leads.
+Hence its lot easier to approach a potential sale, and places warm leads on top of cold leads in the sales cycle.
 Warm leads result in more effective sales talk.

 Think of it this way: Would you like it if someone tried to sell you something within the first five minutes of knowing you?
 Of course not!
 The same applies to your customers as well.
 They hate it when your company tries to push a product/service on them, and are more likely to walk away.
 Even worse, they will probably remember your company in a negative light.

 The more the lead becomes exposed to the name and message of the brand, the more it begins to trust the brand over time.
-Warm leads are primed in such a way that closing sales becomes easy.
-In fact, companies boasting of solid, well-thought-out sales processes are adept at monitoring calls, messages, emails, and outreach so that each lead understands precisely where every person is in the process.
+Warm leads show interest in your brand in such a way that closing sales becomes easy.
+In fact, companies boasting of solid, well-thought-out sales processes are adept at monitoring calls, messages, emails, and outreach so that each sales rep understands precisely where every lead is in the process.

 The Thing About ‘Warm Leads’